 Victoria also co-wrote and starred in the critically acclaimed feature films, Going Shopping (2005), Last Summer in the Hamptons (1995) and Babyfever (1994).
 In 2020, she appeared in the social media thriller, Jane, starring Madelaine Petsch and Chloe Bailey.

 She co-wrote Festival in Cannes (2001) and also had written articles for O At Home, Harper’s Bazaar, Film & Video and The Huffington Post.
 AFI’s Directing Workshop for Women awarded her a place in its coveted program, which resulted in her directorial debut of the critically acclaimed short film, The Sweet Spot, which Variety critic Scott Foundas called, “a deliciously funny satire.”

-Victoria has been featured in Vogue Magazine, O at Home, Elle Magazine, Movieline, Venice Magazine, Avenue Magazine, Night Magazine, Moviemaker Magazine, The Los Angeles Times, The San Francisco Chronicle, La Opinion, Miami New Times, Dramalogue, and Backstage West, among others.
-She has hosted book signings and Q&A sessions around the country with forums up to 3000 people, as well as at many major film festivals, including Toronto, Jerusalem, London, Miami, New York and Los Angeles.
+Victoria has appeared on Good Morning America, Entertainment Tonight, E!
+Entertainment, HBO, CNN-TV, Showbiz Today, ABC Radio, Turner TV Entertainment Report, TNT Rough Cuts, and Westwood One Radio.
+She has also been featured in Vogue Magazine, Elle Magazine, Movieline, Venice Magazine, Avenue Magazine, Night Magazine, Moviemaker Magazine, The Los Angeles Times, The San Francisco Chronicle, La Opinion, Miami New Times, Dramalogue, and Backstage West, among other publications.
+Her films have played around the world, including major film festivals at Toronto, Jerusalem, London, Miami, New York and Los Angeles.